Disease/Disorder

 History

-Tobacco smoking is an essential element of the history, in terms of the amount smoked per day and the duration of years smoking, described as pack-years; >15 significantly contributes to the development of moderate to severe COPD.6 The year of symptom onset, dyspnea, frequency of acute exacerbations, life style (sedentary vs active), exercise capacity, use of medications, oxygen supplement, currently employed self-care methods, cognition, emotional/affective state, and available support system are germane elements of the history.7
+Tobacco smoking is an essential element of the history, described in terms of pack-years which consists of the number of cigarette packs smoked per day multiplied by total duration of smoking history in years.
+Greater than 15 packs-years significantly contributes to the development of moderate to severe COPD.6 Other contributory factors in the history include duration since symptom onset, dyspnea, frequency of acute exacerbations, sedentary vs active lifestyle, exercise capacity, use of medications, oxygen supplementation, employed self-care methods, cognition, emotional/affective state, and available support system.7

 Physical examination

-Observation of the patient’s general appearance helps to estimate the severity of COPD.
-The anterior-posterior diameter of the chest may increase but is not a reliable indicator of disease progression.
-There may be paradoxical indrawing of the inferior intercostal spaces during inspiration (Hoover sign).
-The patient may be leaning forward and using accessory muscles of respiration and pursed-lip breathing.
-Due to hyperinflation, auscultation of breath and heart sounds may be distant, and lungs may have increased resonance to percussion.
+While initial observation of the patient’s general appearance may help to estimate the severity of COPD, the increased anterior-posterior diameter of the chest is often not a reliable indicator of disease progression.
+Physical exam may reveal the Hoover sign where there may be paradoxical indrawing of the inferior intercostal spaces during inspiration.
+The patient may also be leaning forward and using accessory muscles of respiration with pursed-lip breathing.
+Due to hyperinflation, auscultation of lung and heart sounds may be distant, and the lungs may also have increased resonance to percussion.
 An accentuated second heart sound in the second intercostal space may suggest pulmonary arterial hypertension.
-Rhonchi may represent mucus in the airways.
-Wheezing may suggest bronchospasm.
-Clubbing of the digits is not typical for COPD and may suggest underlying malignancy.
+Rhonchi may represent mucus in the airways and wheezing may suggest bronchospasm.
+Clubbing of the digits is not a typical finding for COPD and may suggest underlying malignancy.

 Functional assessment

-Health-related quality of life using the Chronic Respiratory Disease Questionnaire,8 the spirometric lung function test with and without a bronchodilator and diffusion capacity for carbon monoxide, and exercise capacity using the six-minute walk test are supplemental assessment tools for COPD patients.
+Commonly used supplemental assessment tools for COPD include the Chronic Respiratory Disease Questionnaire evaluating quality of life,8 the spirometric lung function test with and without a bronchodilator and diffusion capacity for carbon monoxide, as well as exercise capacity using the six-minute walk test.
 Cardiopulmonary exercise testing employing incremental-exercise testing to symptom-limited maximum, either on cycle ergometer or treadmill, allows assessment of peak oxygen consumption, work, heart rate, and the degree of oxygen desaturation with exercise.9

 Laboratory studies

-A complete blood count tests for anemia or acute infection.
+Complete blood count studies test for anemia or acute infection.
 Elevated bicarbonate may indicate a compensatory metabolic alkalosis in chronic hypercapnia and may be confirmed with arterial blood gas examination.
 Nutritional assessment includes serum albumin, pre-albumin, and transferrin.
 The serum natriuretic peptide level helps to rule out symptomatic congestive heart failure.
-A very low serum AAT level combined with an AAT deficient genotype is diagnostic for alpha-1 antitrypsin deficiency.
+Additionally, in genetically predisposed patients, very low serum AAT level combined with an AAT deficient genotype is diagnostic for alpha-1 antitrypsin deficiency.
+Patients may also have elevated liver function tests.

 Imaging

 An upright chest radiograph, in a posterior-anterior view, is helpful to exclude other diagnostic possibilities, such as congestive heart failure, lung cancer, pleural effusion, bronchiectasis, and secondary complications of COPD, such as pneumonia or pneumothorax.
 Computed tomography is not generally used in the routine diagnosis of COPD.
-It is helpful to exclude alternative diagnoses, determine if emphysema is centriacinar or panacinar for lung cancer screening or staging, or in consideration of lung reduction surgery in patients with emphysema.
-As many patients with COPD are high risk for lung cancer due to tobacco use, annual low dose CT (LDCT) scans can be used to reduce lung cancer mortality in specific high-risk groups (apparently healthy patients aged 55 years to 74 years who have at least a 30-pack-year smoking history and who currently smoke or have quit within the past 15 years).10
+However, it is helpful to exclude alternative diagnoses, determine if emphysema is centriacinar or panacinar for lung cancer screening or staging, or in consideration of lung reduction surgery in patients with emphysema.
+Any patients with COPD are high risk for lung cancer due to tobacco use.
+Thus, annual low dose CT (LDCT) scans can be used to reduce lung cancer mortality in specific high-risk groups defined as patients 55 to74 years old who have at least a 30-pack-year smoking history and who currently smoke or have quit within the past 15 years.10

 Supplemental assessment tools